WallaceTrinh/README/README.md

 ### 👤About Me

 I used to be a Executive Sous Chef at a Asian Fusion Restaurant where I lead a successful team.
-As we were able to reach a Top Ten Restaurants in Vancouver as of 2020 on Tripadvisor from Rank 650 in 2017).
+As we were able to reach Vancouver's Top Ten Restaurants as of 2020 on Tripadvisor from Rank 650 in 2017).
 I have obtained my Red Seal Level 2 Certification in Cooking.
 I have now moved on after over 10 years in the restaurant industry and currently a student at BCIT's Computer Systems and Technology Diploma Program.

 ### 🖥️Technologies